 2. Behavioral reasons

 Some dogs are on alert in the evenings while their family is sleeping.
-If you live in a high-traffic area or a region with wildlife, your dog may hear noises outside.
-This may result in dogs appearing restless or barking at night.
+If you live in a high-traffic area or a region with wildlife, your dog may be more attuned to noises outside.
+This could result in your dog appearing restless at night.

-Dogs may also experience significant separation anxiety.
-If you find that your dog cannot settle in the evenings while they are separated from you, this may be a sign of separation anxiety.
+Some dogs also experience significant separation anxiety.
+If you find that your dog cannot settle in the evenings while they are away from you, it may be a sign of separation anxiety.

-Dogs with visual issues may have decreased ability to see in the dark.
+Dogs with visual issues may have a decreased ability to see in the dark.
 This can lead to stress when lights are turned off.
-Dogs with poor vision may bark or whine in the evenings.
+Dogs with poor vision sometimes bark or whine in the evenings or at night.
 You may also notice that they bump into objects or struggle to navigate at night.

 A sign of pain may be that your dog has a hard time getting comfortable when trying to sleep.
 This may be most notable if they are lying on the floor or on a hard surface.
 Dogs in pain will frequently shift or reposition themselves.